‘Compelling, ambitious and diverse’ – Channel 4 chooses Leeds

 Vice Chancellor of Leeds Beckett University, Professor Peter Slee, said: “Channel 4’s decision to invest in Leeds by moving its headquarters is a welcome vote of confidence in the strength and vitality of the creative arts industry and the education and training that underpins it in the city and across the region.

-“At Leeds Beckett University we’re investing £80 million in a new creative arts building, bringing world-leading, industry quality teaching and learning facilities in film, television, music, fashion, dance, drama and performance to the heart of the city’s innovation district.
+“At Leeds Beckett University we’re investing £80 million in a new Leeds School of Arts building, bringing world-leading, industry quality teaching and learning facilities in film, television, music, fashion, dance, drama and performance to the heart of the city’s innovation district.

 “We educate and train 1,800 students a year in the creative arts.
 They graduate to provide a pipeline of diverse and multi-skilled talent for regional, national and international creative industries.
 We welcome Channel 4 to Leeds and look forward to the opportunities this move brings for our talented students and graduates.”